radicazz/laya/README.md

 # Overview

-> Pronounced *"lay-uh"*

 A modern library targetting C++20 and SDL3 for cross-platform, immediate-mode, desktop application development.
 With *laya*, you can create windows, handle input events, render 2D graphics and manage resources in a type-safe and efficient manner while leveraging the full power of the underlying SDL library.

 ## Example

-Creating a window and handling events with *laya* is simple and intuitive:
+Creating a window, handling events and rendering looks like this:

 ```cpp
 #include <laya/laya.hpp>